iGamingWire

 The brief

-Gary Gensler, a former chair of both the Securities and Exchange Commission and the Commodity Futures Trading Commission, has offered a candid assessment to tribal gaming leaders regarding the legislative intent behind the Dodd-Frank Act of 2010.
-According to Gensler's remarks, the notion that Congress or then-Senate Majority Leader Harry Reid of Nevada envisioned sports betting when crafting the sweeping financial regulation is, in his view, incomprehensible.
+Gary Gensler, a former chair of both the Securities and Exchange Commission and the Commodity Futures Trading Commission, addressed tribal gaming leaders with a clarification regarding the legislative intent behind the Dodd-Frank Act of 2010.
+Speaking on the New Normal podcast hosted by Jason Robins, Gensler stated that it would be incomprehensible to suggest that Congress and then-Senate Majority Leader Harry Reid of Nevada envisioned sports betting regulation when they enacted the comprehensive financial reform legislation more than a decade ago.

 Original report